EI2030/Low-power-E-Paper-OS/README.md

 I just had to take the hypertext idea and connect it to the TCP and DNS ideas and—ta-da!—the World Wide Web.
 — Tim Berners-Lee[[32](https://www.w3.org/People/Berners-Lee/Kids.html)]"

-How can this project be completed?
+_How can this project be completed?_
 --
 There are a state-of-the art memory technologies, processors, low power displays and radios out there that can be integrated into a laptop [listed here](https://github.com/EI2030/Low-power-E-Paper-OS/edit/master/Hyperlinks%20and%20Scratchpad.md), which has been updated continuously since 2021.
 I do not know which combination of components work best, but the [Law of Ergodicity](https://avoidboringpeople.substack.com/p/ergodicity-whats-it-mean) suggests each permutation will eventually produce the right combination.
 I am kidding, of course- it requires an educated analysis to make the fewest number of guesses.
 Kinda of like a Rubix cube?
 I am not a shape rotator- I am a word rotator.
 Yes, I made that up _too_.
 Few, if any companies are integrating them for users.
 If anything, they are prioritizing AI, because of "shiny thing syndrome."
 They believe that consumers have too many privileges, and think that solar powered computers are too slow to be worth trying.
 Or, it is being worked, but they aren't telling anyone, and if so, why should consumers wait another 15 years before anyone realizes it's been possible since ~2011?

-_Isn't an actual space mission (another) more important?_ There are already programs for that.
+_Isn't an actual space mission (another) more important?_
+--
+There are already programs for that.
 Congress is spending over [$280 Billion on the CHIPS act](https://www.tomshardware.com/pc-components/cpus/unexpected-intel-military-chip-contract-drained-dollar3-billion-from-chips-act-senate-mulls-auction-to-restore-funds), and it's unclear how much of that is [going](https://tomdispatch.com/engelhardt-roads-to-nowhere-ghost-soldiers-and-a-43-million-gas-station-in-afghanistan/) [nowhere](https://en.wikipedia.org/wiki/Pork_barrel).

 July, 1967